 - 3 Install the cap over the clean out opening at the base of the trap.
 Secure with clamp.
-See figure 49. - 4 Install drain trap using appropriate PVC fittings, glue all joints.
-Glue the provided drain trap as shown in figure 49.
+See FIGURE 49 - 4 Install drain trap using appropriate PVC fittings, glue all joints.
+Glue the provided drain trap as shown in FIGURE 49.
 Route the condensate line to an open drain.
-Condensate line must maintain a 1/4" downward slope from the furnace to the drain. - 5 Figures 44 and 45 show the furnace and evaporator coil using a separate drain.
+Condensate line must maintain a 1/4" downward slope from the furnace to the drain. - 5 FIGURE 44 and FIGURE 45 show the furnace and evaporator coil using a separate drain.
 If necessary the condensate line from the furnace and evaporator coil can drain together.
-See figures 46, 47 and 48.

-Upflow furnace (figure 47) - In upflow furnace applications the field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection.
-Any length above 2" may result in a flooded heat exchanger if the combined primary drain line were to become restricted.
+See FIGURE 46, FIGURE 47 and FIGURE 48.
+Upflow furnace (FIGURE 47) In upflow furnace applications the field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection.
+Any length above 2" may result in a flooded heat exchanger if the combined primary drain line were to become restricted. - 6 If unit will be started immediately upon completion of installation, prime trap per procedure outlined in Unit Start-Up section.

-Horizontal furnace (figure 48) - In horizontal furnace applications the field provided vent must be a minimum 4" to a maximum 5" length above the condensate drain outlet connection.
+Horizontal furnace (FIGURE 48) - In horizontal furnace applications the field provided vent must be a minimum 4" to a maximum 5" length above the condensate drain outlet connection.
 Any length above 5" may result in a flooded heat exchanger if the combined primary drain line were to become restricted.